DataDog/datadog-api-client-typescript/README.md

 See individual `README.md` in `services/{api}/` and `packages/datadog-api-client/` directories.

-Here's an example getting a monitor:
+Here's an example of getting a monitor:

 ```bash
 yarn add @datadog/datadog-api-client-monitors